Japan

 Capital gains and losses are classified as ordinary income and losses, respectively.

-The recognition of capital gains or losses from the transfer of certain assets between group companies are to be deferred until the asset is transferred to another group company or a non-group company.
+The recognition of capital gains or losses from the transfer of certain assets between group companies is to be deferred until the asset is transferred to a non-group company.

 Dividend income